Image Credit: Freepik

 The phrase ‘content is king’ has gone undisputed for several years now, and for good reason.
 Inbound marketing and SEO strategies have been very successful for many companies.
-When done well, they also provide excellent value for both prospects and customers alike as they are typically permission-based, unintrusive, and informative.
+However, customers today expect marketing to be timely, personalized, and helpful.
+If you miss the mark, you might not get another shot to capture their attention.

 What is Automated Marketing?

 Automated marketing offers many benefits compared to traditional, hands-on marketing.
-A major advantage is that when an automated campaign is setup correctly, fewer leads will fall through the cracks, and theoretically, more people will be more likely to ultimately purchase your products.
+A major advantage is that when an automated campaign is setup correctly, fewer leads will fall through the cracks.
+Theoretically, that means more people will ultimately purchase your products.

 It also takes tremendous time-pressure off of marketers.
 After the initial campaign creation, minor tweaks and revisions are all that is required to keep the marketing machine ticking along and building on past successes.
 Campaigns that are created on a one-off basis are also arguably more prone to human error when compared to a system that is designed, tested, and refined over time.